 A Frugal Summer

-ONE: RESET THE HEATING
+ONE: TURN DOWN THE HEATING

 With winter over, you can reduce your heating costs.
 Take the settings down to meet your needs.
 Maybe you only need an hour a day to heat up the water?